 The best period to fish St Lazarus bank is from the end of August to mid December – based on 10 years of providing charters to the area.
 The absolute best period is mid September to the end of November.
 We have just had 3 charters visit St Lazarus Bank in October & November and thye caugh up to 70 fish in a day with the toughest days yielding no less than 20 fish per day.
 (Sailfish, Yellowfin Tuna, Dogtooth Tuna, Kingfish, Barracuda, Wahoo, Grouper, Jobfish (Rosy and Green) and lots of decent size reef fish).
 These fish were caught using a variety of fishing methods from trowling lipped lures to casting bait, plugs and spoons to releasing live bait to Vertical Jigging and Flyfishing.
 The joke that is developing is “That if you have a lipped lure, spoon, plug or VJ lure that has never caught a fish... take it to St Lazarus and it will be hammered”

-The main reason this period of the year is as good as it is, is because of a small crustacean coming to the surface in their billions.
+The main reason this period of the year is as good as it is, is because of crustacean coming to the surface in their billions.
 This abundance of an easy nutritious meal attracts schools of baitfish, mainly Rainbow Runner that attract Giant Yellowfin Tuna up to 100 Kg, Giant size Dogtooth Tuna of up to 75Kg's, GT's of up to 60 Kg's, Wahoo of up to 40 Kg's, Barracuda of up to 38 Kg's and Sailfish up to 50kg’s together with schools of a wide variety of other Game Fish and reef fish; too many to mention.

 These feeding frenzied gamefish are being caught off the surface and down at 20 m's on trolling lipped lures, casting flies, spoons & plugs, while drifting livebait or vertical jigging.
 You almost can't miss!!!
 The only way to get to this frenzy is by yacht, which enables anglers to live right over the best fishing areas and fish to your hearts content.